EPA vs Florida

 In a response to the fresh-water rules, over a hundred lawsuits have been initiated that are currently being consolidated by Judge Hinkle.

-Judge Hinkle is currently consolidating appeal cases.
+Judge Hinkle has consolidated appeal cases.

-Federal judge rules on Fla water pollution limits (Feb.19, 2012) - Judge Hinkle's judicial ORDER (Feb.18, 2012, Full TEXT)
+"Federal judge rules on Fla water pollution limits" (Feb.19, 2012) - Judge Hinkle's judicial ORDER (Feb.18, 2012, Full TEXT)

 LO Contamination